MinorMole/Brightness_Controller/README.md

 If you have change any connector of your monitor or just start PC up from sleep mode while the software still running you may need to right-click at the Brightness Controller notify icon and click "Reload Monitor"

-## Tip

-Do following this instruction If you want the program to startup with Windows.

-1. Open run dialog by using "Windows Key + R" hotkey.
-2. Type "shell:startup" and click OK.
-3. Place the "Brightness Controller.exe" on the startup folder.

 ## Licence

 Licenced under the [MIT License](https://github.com/MinorMole/Brightness_Controller/blob/master/LICENSE).